FAST TRACK to Michigan Administrator Certification

 Q: How do I apply for the program?

-A: Apply online to the Master of Arts in Educational Leadership program.
-Along with the application student should submit a current resume, two professional letters of recommendation, two-page statement, and two significant activities sharing your experience and potential for educational administration.
+A: Apply online to the Specialist in General Education program.
+Along with the application student should submit a current resume, two current professional letters of recommendation, two-page personal statement, and two significant activities sharing your experience and potential for educational administration.